 We live in a world where people want 100% accuracy.
 That means it’s only fair for a brand like Yamaha to meet people’s expectations when they produce portable generators that make the cut.

-Although this looks like overkill to most people, that’s how advanced Yamaha has become the manufacturer of inverter technology.
+Although this looks like overkill to most people, that’s how advanced Yamaha has become the manufacturer of inverter technology for generators.

-That means if you are buying a portable generator that will work with delicate equipment like TVs, smartphones, computers, and laptops.
-You will never go wrong with Yamaha because they have made strides to be ahead of the pack.
+That means if you are buying a portable generator that will work with delicate equipment like TVs, smartphones, computers, and laptops, you will never go wrong with Yamaha because they have made strides to be ahead of the pack with their smooth wattage and operation.

-Where they Measure Up in the Design Department
+Where their Models Measure Up in the Design Department

 Moving past the engine and inverter technology, we look at the general build and design.
 One thing you have to understand is, Honda has a philosophy of dependability and indestructibility.